ERC725Alliance/erc725.js/README.md

 # ERC725.js

-This library allows for interfacing with ERC725 compliant contracts instances on Ethereum type blockchains supporting the EVM.
+This library allows for interfacing with ERC725(Y) compliant contract instances on Ethereum type blockchains supporting the EVM.

 **This package is currently in early stages of development, use only for testing or experimentation purposes**